pietroppeter/wordle-it/README.md

 Current status is minimal changes to have this work with Italian words, many improvements can be surely made (including further translation, better word selection/sources, ...).

-Italian words taken from https://github.com/napolux/paroleitaliane
+Italian words taken from https://github.com/napolux/paroleitaliane and https://github.com/sigmasaur/AnagramSolver

 Run `nim r itLines` and replace two lines in wordle-it.js to regenerate.